NativeScript/docs-v7/docs/tutorial/ng-chapter-0.md

 * [Complete the NativeScript installation guide](/start/quick-setup)

 > **TIP**: Setting up your machine for native development can be tricky, especially if you’re new to mobile development.
+Here are a few tips you might find useful.
+> * You can [complete a version of this tutorial in NativeScript Playground](https://play.nativescript.org/?template=groceries-ng&tutorial=groceries-ng).
+NativeScript Playground is a browser-based environment that lets you develop apps without needing to configure your local development environment.
-If you get stuck, or if you have questions while going through these instructions, the [NativeScript community forum](http://forum.nativescript.org/) is a great place to get help.
+> * If you get stuck going through the installation process, the [NativeScript community forum](http://forum.nativescript.org/) is a great place to get help.

 With that out of the way, let’s get started building apps with NativeScript!